artenax/fractal/README.md

 ## Installation instructions

 Flatpak is the recommended installation method.
-Until Fractal Next is ready, you can get the official Fractal Flatpak on Flathub.
+Until Fractal-next is ready, you can get the official Fractal Flatpak on Flathub.

 <a href="https://flathub.org/apps/details/org.gnome.Fractal">